Two Decades of U.K. Higher Education Philanthropy

 Two Decades Later

 How times have changed.
 The university funding model in England is now widely agreed to be broken.
-(Fee regimes are different in the other three countries of the United Kingdom.
-Scotland, Wales, and Northern Ireland.
+(Fee regimes are different in the other three countries of the United Kingdom: Scotland, Wales, and Northern Ireland.
 Each have a balance between the student and the state which is different from the English model.
 However, universities in all four nations of the UK face significant funding challenges.)
 Domestic undergraduate tuition in England is now funded by a fee/loan scheme which may have marginally increased social mobility, but has also resulted in record student debt, while the call on student support funds (some funded by philanthropy) has never been higher.
 Despite this, the fee that universities are permitted to charge has been frozen since 2017 and, on average, each domestic student is losing their university between £1,500 and £3,000 every year.

 Until recently, the loss on domestic tuition had been subsidised by further expansion of the profitable overseas student market, especially from Asia and Africa.
 But populist concerns about immigration have made foreign student numbers a political touchpaper, with the right-wing, anti‑immigration Reform Party making a big impact in the July 2024 general election.
 Recent governments (and we’ve had a few since 2017) have tightened visa requirements.
 The flow of valuable foreign students has been tightly squeezed—so much so that around 40% of U.K. universities are running budget deficits.